 T32 Training Grant

-The NIH-funded T-32 program from the National Institute on Aging has provided support to trainees in the Epidemiology of Aging program for over 30 years, and was refunded to continue through 2026.
-The program provides support for 3 pre- and 2 post-doctoral trainees, with openings when slots become available.
+The NIH-funded T-32 program from the National Institute on Aging has provided support to trainees in the Epidemiology of Aging program for over 35 years, since 1989.
+The program provides support for 3 pre- and 2 post-doctoral trainees.
 Training cycles typically begin in the fall term, to maintain alignment with course scheduling.
 Trainees are provided with 2-3 years of academic support and a stipend.

-Elsa S. Strotmeyer, PhD, MPH, Director of the T-32 Epidemiology of Aging Training Grant Program, Co-Director of the Center for Aging and Population Health (CAPH), Leader of the Research Education Component (REC) for the University of Pittsburgh’s Claude D. Pepper Center, has expertise that focuses on metabolic-related conditions associated with neuromuscular and musculoskeletal declines in the etiology of fall injuries and mobility.
-The CAPH is an established Center of Excellence under the direction of internationally renowned Training Program Co-Director Anne B. Newman, MD, MPH, with expertise in the epidemiology of aging, longevity and disability.
-Dr. Jane A. Cauley, DrPH, Executive Vice Chair of the Department of Epidemiology, also serves as Co-Director of the Training Program, with expertise in women’s health and in establishing novel risk factors for several major diseases of aging including osteoporosis.
+Elsa S. Strotmeyer, PhD, MPH, Director of the T-32 Epidemiology of Aging Training Grant Program, Co-Director of the Center for Aging and Population Health (CAPH), and Professor and Executive Vice Chair of the Department of Epidemiology, , has expertise that focuses on metabolic-related conditions associated with neuromuscular and musculoskeletal declines in the etiology of fall injuries and mobility.
+Co-Directors and Distinguished Emeritus Professors of Epidemiology include Dr. Anne B. Newman, MD, MPH, with expertise in the epidemiology of aging, longevity and disability, and Dr. Jane A. Cauley, DrPH, , with expertise in women’s health and in establishing novel risk factors for several major diseases of aging including osteoporosis.
+Incoming Co-Director Dr. Nancy W. Glynn, PhD, Co-Director of the Center for Aging and Population Health (CAPH), and Associate Professor, Co-Vice Chair for Education, and Director, Master’s Degree Programs of the Department of Epidemiology, has extensive expertise in physical activity, fatigability, and physical function.
 The CAPH generates new solutions to optimize health in older adults through population-based epidemiologic and public health research, professional training in population research methods, and community outreach which emphasizes health promotion and disease prevention.
 The Epidemiology of Aging Training Program includes the following responsibilities and expectations:

 - Independent Research

-- Hands-on training of study operations in our state-of-the art Health Studies Research Center, and access to biorepositories for studies of biomarkers of heath/disease, proteomics, metabolomics, and molecular epidemiology
+- Hands-on training of study operations in our state-of-the art Health Studies Research Center, advanced analytic instruction, and access to biorepositories for studies of biomarkers of health/disease, and -omics data for molecular epidemiology research

 - Mentorship by experienced faculty in the field of Aging Epidemiology